Agent Simulation Synthetic Data Generation#

 Note

 [Isaac Sim Assets Path] is the path to Isaac Sim Assets.
-You need to set up Nucleus in order to use them.
+You need to set up Nucleus to use them.
 It can also be retrieved by printing omni.isaac.core.utils.nucleus.get_assets_root_path() with the Isaac Sim script editor.

 The following is an example configuration file: